siberoloji/siberoloji.github.io/content/blog/2022-03-02-view-binding-with-activities-in-an-android-project.md

 ---

 <!-- wp:quote -->
 <blockquote class="wp-block-quote">  <em>View binding</em>&nbsp;is a feature that allows you to more easily write code that interacts with views.
 Once view binding is enabled in a module, it generates a&nbsp;<em>binding class</em>&nbsp;for each XML layout file present in that module.
-An instance of a binding class contains direct references to all views that have an ID in the corresponding layout. </p>
+An instance of a binding class contains direct references to all views that have an ID in the corresponding layout.

-  In most cases, view binding replaces&nbsp;<code>findViewById</code></p>
+  In most cases, view binding replaces&nbsp;<code>findViewById</code>
  <cite>Credit: <a rel="noreferrer noopener" href="https://developer.android.com/topic/libraries/view-binding" target="_blank">developer.android.com</a></cite></blockquote>
 <!-- /wp:quote -->

   To activate View Binding, we need to add a build option in the module-level build.gradle file.
-Modify your build.gradle (Module) file as shown below.</p>
+Modify your build.gradle (Module) file as shown below.

 <!-- wp:code -->